franky47/version-crawler/prd.md

 - **GitHubClient**: Use **MSW (Mock Service Worker)** to intercept and mock GitHub API requests.
 Verify that the client handles rate limits, 404s, and successful responses correctly without hitting the real API.
 - **RepoScanner**: Mock the `GitHubClient` to test tree traversal and file identification logic without hitting the real GitHub API.

+Define MSW handlers per-test to test different failure cases (404, rate-limiting, network error).

 ### **14.3 End-to-End (E2E) Tests**

+- Use **MSW** to simulate GitHub responses for various scenarios (valid repo, missing package, rate limited, etc.).
 - Spin up the Elysia server.
-- Use **MSW** to simulate GitHub responses for various scenarios (valid repo, missing package, rate limited, etc.).
 - Verify the full request-response cycle for the `/owner/repo/pkg` endpoint.

+Request can be injected in Elysia for complete flow testing: https://elysiajs.com/patterns/unit-test.md

 ### **14.4 Decoupling for Testability**